delvtech/hyperdrive-frontend-starter/README.md

 # Hyperdrive Starter Monorepo

-This is a starter monorepo for building frontends, TypeScript packages, or smart contracts that interact with the Hyperdrive protocol.
+This is a starter monorepo for building frontends or TypeScript packages that interact with the Hyperdrive protocol.

 ## Using this repo